quasar1357/assembly_annotation/images/DISCUSSION.md

-# Genome assembly of *A. thaliana* - questions of interest
+# PART 1 - Genome assembly of *A. thaliana* - questions of interest

 ## 1 - Read quality and statistics